earthchie/DeFi-SDK/README.md

         DeFi.provider.off();

         // swap all BUSD in the wallet to DOP
         // buy with all BUSD in the wallet.
-You can set specific amount too, using `.buy(amount)`. let list = await DeFi.Twindex.DOP_BUSD.buy();
+You can set specific amount too, using `.buy(BUSD = 10)` means buy 10 BUSD of DOP. let list = await DeFi.Twindex.DOP_BUSD.buy();

         console.log(list);